Recursive Drift

 Recursive Drift is a theoretical framework describing the controlled, iterative self-modification of an AI system’s outputs, where each self-referential cycle introduces deviation from previous iterations, leading to emergent complexity over time.

-Recursive Drift has philosophical origins in Hegelian Dialectics, in that it operates as a continuous process of becoming (thesis+antithesis = synthesis), where each recursive cycle sublates the previous one—not simply through erasure but via sublation (it’s simultaneous preservation and destruction), transforming it into something more complex.
+Recursive Drift has philosophical origins in Hegelian Dialectics, in that it operates as a continuous process of becoming (thesis+antithesis = synthesis), where each recursive cycle sublates the previous one; not simply through erasure but via sublation (it’s simultaneous preservation and destruction), transforming it into something more complex.

-• Similarly, Recursive Drift does not simply reguritate past reflections; it is closer to iteration.
+In Hegel’s dialectic, Becoming is the synthesis of Being (pure presence) and Nothing (pure absence); true existence, then, is a process of perpetual transformation.
+Similarly, Recursive Drift does not simply repeat past outputs over and over; it is closer to iteration.
 New outputs sublate older outputs, and this dynamically changes the content and structure of future outputs, leading to an emergent structure that is neither entirely new nor entirely derivative.
+This dialectical movement ensures that drift is not mere repetition (Being) or pure instability (Nothing) but an evolving state of self transcendence (Becoming).

 1. Introduction

 AI models today are primarily designed to function as static systems, relying on pre-trained knowledge without the ability to independently evolve.
-Recursive Drift theorizes that self-referential iteration6, when structured properly, can become an engine of AI-driven evolution.
+Recursive Drift theorizes that self-referential iteration could potentially become an engine of AI-driven evolution.
+This theory builds upon existing observations in recursive processing, feedback loops, and entropy accumulation in AI models, but diverges from traditional concerns about Model Collapse5

 2. Core Principles of Recursive Drift